profile-photo

 Practical applications:

-• Future competitiveness in a polycrisis – how to build and maintain a healthy and high-performing work culture while global uncertainty and instability persist
+• Future competitiveness in a poly-crisis – how to build and maintain a healthy and high-performing work culture while global uncertainty and instability persist

-• Finding the goldilocks zone between AI integration and workforce sustainability
+• Finding the Goldilocks zone between AI integration and workforce sustainability

 • Tactics to help reduce fears of obsolescence across generations